 In a model with heterogeneous banks and endogenous fire sales, the tightening of bank capital regulation can aggravate fire sales, leading to larger bank losses and higher systemic risk.
 When calibrated to the data, the least costly policies to mitigate systemic risk raise both ex ante capital requirements and ex post shortfall penalties.
 These policies also assign relatively higher capital requirements to banks that can better offset price declines during a fire sale, consistent with the recently implemented capital surcharge for global systemically important banks (G-SIBs).
 My findings provide further support for leading-edge macroprudential tools, including stress tests and countercyclical capital buffers.

 Focusing on both micro and aggregate U.S. data, we document the existence of a significant link between aggregate uncertainty, capital markets valuations and reallocation of resources away from risky R&D-intensive capital.
-This link is important because a decrease in the aggregate share of R&D-oriented capital forecasts lower medium-term growth.
+This link is important because a decrease in the aggregate share of R&D-oriented investments forecasts lower medium-term growth.
 We study a two-sector model in which one sector features relatively risky R&D-intensive capital essential to sustain growth, whereas the other sector features safer capital that is not innovation-intensive.
 Our model accounts for our novel empirical evidence obtained from both capital markets and aggregate data.
 We identify an important role for uncertainty shocks as they feature a first-order negative impact on medium-term growth and welfare.